Luisant: Vecatra

 Circles are families, found and born.
 We uphold the duty to strengthen each other member of our circle, as well as ourselves.
 We share a common vow to never inhibit others unless their actions directly threaten our ways, Vecatra.
 To grow strong, is to be allowed to become dangerous.
 Fear has no place in love.
 Comfort, no role in survival.

 Intimately we learn the strengths, weaknesses, and roles of our circle.
 Loyalty to this is sacred.
-As such we recognize other circles as outcasts, as much as we consider the Benalians to be.
+As such we recognize other circles as outsiders, as much as we consider the Benalians to be.
 We cannot know the ways and the beliefs of others, and even if we did, we cannot know their hearts as they show them to their own circles.
 Just as they cannot see the truth of what we show our own.
 Circles are territory, shelter, and obligation all given a shared song.

 Vecatra is always the largest ring of the tree, the first growth of every circle.
 Oldest and wisest.